simon-lang/mars-rover-image-viewer/readme.md

 If make is not available on your machine, you can use `npm start`.

+Visit in your browser: [http://localhost:3000](http://localhost:3000)

 ## Why the proxy?

 The NASA API appears to disallow XHR CORS requests (i.e. from your browser).
-The proxy simply forwards and requests to `/proxy` to the NASA API.
+The `/proxy` route simply forwards requests to the NASA API.

 ## Technology Used